abhijeet007rocks8/Dev-Scripts/JAVA/Analog_Clock/README.md

 <img src="./Images/ac1.png">
 </p>

-It is the Analog Clock written in Java with the help of swing and awt components.
+It is the Analog Clock written in Java with the help of awt components , .
 To create GUI based applications, Java provides Swing framework which is a graphical user interface framework that includes a set of classes that are powerful and flexible.

 To create a Analog clock, we will use JFrame,JButton and Calendar class from the Swing framework.
 The JFrame class is used to construct a top-level window for a Java application.
 The JButton class is used to display a string and the Calendar class is used to get the present time.